 Addressing social welfare, Mr. Bansal underscored the efficiency of Direct Benefit Transfers (DBT), facilitated by DPI.
+This mechanism has been instrumental in eliminating inefficiencies and ensuring aid reaches the intended beneficiaries directly.
 A major breakthrough has been the integration of government welfare schemes with banking systems through DBT.
 This enables the government to instantly transfer funds to beneficiaries.
 For example, during the COVID-19 crisis, India's government was able to disburse payments seamlessly to millions of citizens, ensuring timely financial aid.
-The government transferred USD10 per farmer to 100 million farmers in just a click of one transaction.
+The government transferred USD10 per farmer to 100 million farmers in just one transaction.